shaunsmith/functionslab/5-Troubleshooting.md

    Dialog](images/settings.jpg)
 3. In the create dialog, under TCP unselect 'TLS' and under both TCP and UDP select 'Plain Text' ![Create Dialog](images/createdialog.jpg)
-4. Click 'Create'
+4. Click 'Create' or 'Update'
-5. You'll see the address of your log destination displayed at the top of the page looking something like `logs.papertrailapp.com:<PORT>`.
+5. You'll see the address of your log destination displayed on the the page looking something like `logs.papertrailapp.com:<PORT>`.
 Copy this value to your clipboard for use in a minute. ![Log Destination](images/logdestination.jpg)